 Disregarding credit score

-Ignoring the fine-print
+Ignoring the fine print

 Be aware of the hidden clauses of the agreement, interest rates and the penalty costs on late payments before signing.
-Do not miss out any information regarding your loan!
+Do not miss out on any information regarding your loan!

-Failure to do comparison
+Failure to do a comparison

 Explore all the possible options first before jumping into a decision.
 Conduct your own research and compare their interest rates, annual percentage rates, and loan tenures to ensure that it is the right loan product for you.
-Get advice from financial experts to establish terms and repayment plan if necessary.
+Get advice from financial experts to establish terms and repayment plans if necessary.

 Do you know that incomplete disclosure or providing false information can lead to legal action?
-You may be charged committing fraud and not only forced to repay your loan immediately, but also to pay the penalty.
+You may be charged committing fraud and not only forced to repay your loan immediately but also to pay the penalty.